antoBit/antodev/src/blog/2021-03-22-do-not-use-the-css-background-shorthand-as-a-prop-in-react.md

 ## Let’s get googling

-After inspecting the output HTML and a bit of googling, I came across this [closed issue on React's Github](https://github.com/facebook/react/issues/5030){rel="noopener noreferrer" target="\_blank"}.
+After inspecting the output HTML and a bit of googling, I came across this [closed issue on React's Github](https://github.com/facebook/react/issues/5030).

 Apparently, using the CSS `background` shorthand property with a `backgroundSize` prop causes this last property to be cleared **if and when** the `background` property is updated.